2018 Chevrolet Detroit Grand Prix

 The Chevrolet Detroit Grand Prix presented by Lear Corporation was the lone doubleheader event of the 2018 IndyCar Series season, consisting of the 7th and 8th rounds of the championship.
-The event was held at the Raceway at Belle Isle in Detroit, Michigan.
+The event was held at The Raceway at Belle Isle in Detroit, Michigan.
 Scott Dixon won Race 1, and Ryan Hunter-Reay won the Sunday race.

-This event also marked the final IndyCar Series broadcast for ABC, ending a half-century stint covering the series (and its predecessors), as in 2019, NBC Sports will be the series’ only broadcaster.
+This event also marked the final IndyCar Series broadcast for ABC, ending a half-century stint covering the series (and its predecessors), as starting in 2019, NBC Sports was the series' only broadcaster.
 This would ultimately mark the end of Scott Goodyear's commentary career after 17 seasons with ESPN.